AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 ./mill -w app.test
 ```

-To configure your Cask application to work with IntelliJ, you can use:
+To configure your Gask application to work with IntelliJ, you can use:

 ```bash
 ./mill mill.scalalib.GenIdea/idea